Jakob-Strobl/Degen/README.md

 ## Brief

 Degen is a simple static site generator written in TypeScript and uses Deno as the runtime environment.
+Degen tries to find a good balance between KISS and being flexible/configurable.
 The code is open source in case anyone might find it useful.

 ## Motivation